Centre for Central Banking Studies

 Working with our colleagues across the Bank of England, we achieve this through:

-1. Our programme of international seminars and conferences for central bankers and regulators from all over the world.
+1. Our programme of international seminars and conferences for central bankers and financial regulators from all over the world.
 These cover a blend of:

 • novel and emerging areas which are high on the international central banking policy, operational and research agendas;

-• the best in class toolkits, techniques and approaches used in modern central banking; and
+• the best-in-class toolkits, techniques and approaches used in modern central banking; and

 • thematic and traditional areas of central banking – where we believe we can help build skills through the sharing of our experience.